tkram10/Career_Capstone/README.md

 3. The annual credit amount has an effect on the default rate.
 4. The customer's age affects the repayment rate, as younger people are more likely to default.

- #### Difficulties that your group encountered along the way.
+ #### Difficulties that our group encountered along the way.
- Our main difficulties during the project were performing the under-sampling technique to balance the target variable and hyper-parameter tuning.Hyper paramter tuning helped us in getting the accurate values of all the modeling techniques.
+ Our main difficulties during the project were performing the under-sampling technique to balance the target variable and hyper-parameter tuning.
+Hyper paramter tuning helped us get the modeling techniques' accurate values.

- #### What you learned in the project.
+ #### What I learned in the project.
  1. Addressing class imbalance is critical, especially in this project.
-To Deal with class imbalance, we performed under-sampling technique to balance the target variable.
+To Deal with class imbalance, we performed an under-sampling technique to balance the target variable.
- 2. To deal with multicollinearity, performed VIF calculations and penalized regression techniques like LASSO which can effectively improves the performance of a model.
+ 2. To deal with multicollinearity, VIF calculations and penalized regression techniques like LASSO were performed, which can effectively improve the performance of a model.
  3. Data Pre-processing is the biggest challenge for any project.
-We used one hot encoder to encode the object variables into dummies so that the modeling can also be done on the factor variables.
+We used one hot encoder to encode the object variables into dummies so that the modeling could also be done on the factor variables.

 ### Modelling